Methmal-Deshapriya/AIDF-Project/README.md

 # AIDF Project

-This is a full-stack application developed for the **AIDF system**, including both frontend and backend components.
-The system enables hotel bookings with authentication, hotel listings, and admin-level operations.
+This is a full-stack application developed for the **HotelsForStaycation**, including both frontend and backend components.
+The system enables AI powered hotel search based on the vibe/exeperience want, hotel bookings with authentication, Integrated payment gateways, hotel listings, and admin-level operations.

 ---